 If any type of partnership falls below two persons for any reason, e.g., if there are only two individual partners and one dies, it will automatically be deemed to be dissolved.
 The remaining person can then choose to carry on the business as a sole trader or set up a limited company.
 Alternatively, they can find a new partner and form a new partnership.

 Sharing profits, losses, and responsibilities in business partnerships

-Profits and losses are generally shared out equally between all the partners unless agreed otherwise and – aside from the case of Limited Partnerships and Limited Liability Partnerships (see below) – all the partners are jointly and severally liable for all the debts and liabilities of the partnership.
+Profits and losses are generally shared out equally between all partners unless agreed otherwise, and (aside from the case of Limited Partnerships and limited liability partnerships ), all the partners are jointly and severally liable for all the debts and liabilities of the partnership.

 Subject to specific agreements to the contrary, all partners are entitled to take part in business decisions and the overall management of the business.
 Conversely, each partner is responsible for any acts or omissions of other partners acting “in the ordinary course of the business of the firm” (section 10 Partnership Act).

 Partnerships are transparent for tax purposes; no tax is levied upon the partnership itself – instead each partner is accountable for paying their income tax according to their personal share of profits and expenses.

 Most partnerships are ordinary partnerships, as set out by the Partnership Act 1890.
 An ordinary partnership is not a separate legal entity.
 It is a group of two or more persons carrying out business together.

 Each individual partner acts on behalf of the other partner(s) when negotiating and entering into contracts with third parties, and all partners are jointly and severally liable for any debts and obligations of the partnership as a whole, without any limitation.
 If the partnership is sued, this effectively means that each partner can be pursued individually by a creditor who is trying to recover any debts.